ChenyuGAO-CS/MobileCount/README.md

 ---

-This repo is the official implementation of paper: MobileCount: An efficient encoder-decoder framework for real-time crowd counting.
+This repo is the official implementation of paper: "[MobileCount: An efficient encoder-decoder framework for real-time crowd counting.](https://www.sciencedirect.com/science/article/pii/S0925231220308912)"
 The code is developed based on C^3 Framework.

 ## C^3 Framework's Technical Blog